Historical Cities Tour Quebec City, Montreal, Ottawa

 After our lunch it is onwards to our 2nd city of the tour, Old Montreal!!

-Where you will stay three evenings at the Springhill Suites Marriott, in old Montreal.
+Here we have three evenings at the Springhill Suites Marriott, in the heart of Old Montreal.

 MONTREAL — Giant puppets, street parties and social media-savvy bridge lights are just some of the ways Montreal is planning to celebrate its 375th birthday.